Nx21/cuda_training/README.md

 This repository contains a comprehensive collection of CUDA programming examples and exercises, organized into progressive learning modules.
 The examples cover fundamental CUDA concepts from basic memory management to advanced optimization techniques.

+## 🏆 Certification Achievement
+This training material has been successfully used to achieve **NVIDIA CUDA Certification**, demonstrating its effectiveness for comprehensive CUDA learning and skill development.

 ## 📚 Repository Structure

 ### 📁 cuda00 - Fundamentals